A six-step method: 1. Meet. 2. Proposal. 3. Design. 4. Build. 5. Evaluation. 6. Completion.

 Meet and identify your needs

-Drawing up the expected costs of your wishes.
+Create an estimate of the expected costs for your requirements.
 You will receive a quote.

 Designing the product.

 Delivery of the finished product.

 Start with an exploratory conversation about your current situation and vision for the new product.